- Billing Information

 What does the amount in Box 5 mean?

-Box 5 (Scholarships or grants) reflects any scholarships or grants applied to your account during the calendar year.
-Effective 2012, this will also include any payments received from 3rd parties (excluding family members and loan proceeds).
+Box 5 (scholarships or grants) reflects any scholarships or grants applied to your account during the calendar year.
+Effective 2012, this will also include any payments received from third parties (excluding family members and loan proceeds).
 This will also include any remission, stipend, and/or fellowship payments.

 What does the check mark in Box 8 mean?